Here’s what you need to know about taking out a HELOC

 Not to be confused with a home equity loan, a HELOC lets you borrow against the available equity in your home up to your credit limit.
 You can use your line of credit as often as you want throughout your borrowing period (or draw period), which is usually 10 years.

 When you take out a HELOC, your home equity acts as collateral for the loan.
 This means that if you default, the lender could foreclose on your home, so it’s important to carefully consider what you’re borrowing for and make sure you have a plan to pay it off.

-To qualify for a HELOC, you need to have enough available equity in your home.
-Typically, you can borrow up to 85 percent of your home’s appraised value minus any amounts you still owe on your mortgage or other loans secured by the home.
-Your lender also usually looks at your credit score and history, employment history, monthly income and monthly debts, just as when you first got your mortgage.
+To qualify for a HELOC, you need to have enough equity in your home.
+Typically, you can borrow up to 85 percent of your home’s appraised value minus what you still owe on your mortgage or other loans secured by your home.
+Your lender will look at your credit score and history, employment history, monthly income and monthly debts.
 A better credit score improves your chances of qualifying and could lower the interest rates you’ll receive.

-Tip: Ask your lender if you will be responsible for any fees associated with your HELOC, such as an application fee, an annual fee, closing costs and a cancellation or early closure fee.
+Ask your lender what fees might come with your HELOC, such as an application fee, an annual fee, closing costs and a cancellation or early closure fee.

 When your HELOC has a variable interest rate, it can change from month to month.
-The variable rate is calculated using an index and a margin.
+That’s because the rate is calculated on an ongoing basis using an index and a margin.

-An index is a financial indicator banks use to set rates on many consumer loans.
-Most banks, including Bank of America, use The Wall Street Journal prime rate as the index for HELOCs.
+An index is a financial indicator that banks use to set rates on many consumer loans.
+Most banks use The Wall Street Journal prime rate as the index for HELOCs.
 The index, and consequently your HELOC interest rate and required payment, can move up or down.

-A margin is the number of percentage points added to the index, and it remains constant throughout the life of the line of credit.
-If the prime rate is 4 percent and you’re given a 2 percent margin, your interest rate will be 6 percent.
-If the prime rate drops to 3.5 percent, your interest rate will be 5.5 percent.
+A margin is the number of percentage points added to the index by your lender, and it remains constant throughout the life of the line of credit.

 What’s a fixed-interest-rate option?

-Some lenders, including Bank of America, allow borrowers to convert a portion of the outstanding variable-rate balance on a HELOC to a fixed rate.
-Payments are predictable and stable, and this option can protect you from rising interest rates.
+Some lenders allow borrowers to convert some of the outstanding variable-rate balance on a HELOC to a fixed rate.
+Payments are predictable, and this option can protect you from rising interest rates.
 Fixed interest rates on a HELOC are typically higher than variable HELOC rates.
-Learn more about fixed-rate loan options from Bank of America.